When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

 Here is a list of accessories to consider to complement your Dobsonian.

-the best finderscope for Dobsonian
+The best finderscope for Dobsonian

 A finderscope is important in how to find planets and target other celestial bodies, e.g., bright stars and clusters so that you can point your telescope to observe these.